14 COVID Vaccine Side Effects: Here's What You Might Experience After You Get Your Shot

 In a weird way, having side effects is a good thing.
 Some, such as fever, swollen lymph nodes, and chills, are signs that the vaccine has triggered your body to build protection against COVID-19.
 "The bigger your body's immune response, the more likely you're going to feel like you have a flu-like illness," Kathleen Mullane, DO, PharmD, professor of medicine and director of infectious disease clinical trials at the University of Chicago, tells Health.

-Currently, three vaccines are available: the Pfizer vaccine, the Moderna vaccine (both are mRNA vaccines) and the Johnson & Johnson vaccine (a viral vector vaccine).
-Of the three vaccines, the Johnson & Johnson vaccine appears to result in milder side effects, according to people who received it, William A Petri, MD, PhD, chief of the division of infectious diseases and international health at UVA Health in Charlottesville, Virginia, tells Health.
+Currently, three vaccines have been authorized by the FDA: the Pfizer vaccine, the Moderna vaccine (both are mRNA vaccines), and the Johnson & Johnson vaccine (a viral vector vaccine).
+Right now, only the Pfizer and Moderna vaccines are available; the FDA and CDC paused the Johnson & Johnson vaccine so they could look into a possible link between it and blood clots.
+Before it was put on hold, however, the Johnson & Johnson vaccine appeared to result in milder side effects among all three vaccines according to people who received it, William A Petri, MD, PhD, chief of the division of infectious diseases and international health at UVA Health in Charlottesville, Virginia, tells Health.
 That doesn't mean that you should avoid one particular vaccine over another.
 All are safe and effective, and you can't know beforehand if you'll experience any side effects or none at all.

 More side effects info to know: If you're getting the Pfizer or Moderna vaccines, which both require two separate doses, the second shot tends to produce more bothersome (yet normal) side effects.
 "The second dose helps create a more sustained antibody response," says Dr. Petri.